MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 ### Datetime fields in the wrong format

-The datetime fields in the entity are not in ISO 8601 or en-US formats.
+The datetime fields in the table are not in ISO 8601 or en-US formats.
 The default datetime format in Customer Insights is en-US format.
-All the datetime fields in an entity should be in the same format.
-Customer Insights supports other formats provided annotations or traits are made at the source or entity level in the model or manifest.json.
+All the datetime fields in a table should be in the same format.
+Customer Insights supports other formats provided annotations or traits are made at the source or table level in the model or manifest.json.
 For example:

 **Model.json**